ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 These are some benefits of using Lombok.
 By now you would have realised the **value these annotations can provide to your code**.
 However, in my experience of using Lombok, I have noticed developers misusing these annotations and **using them all around making the code messy and prone to errors**.
-In the next section, I will briefly explain situations **when Lombok isn't an ideal choice**.
+In the next section, I will briefly explain situations **where Lombok could be used incorrectly**.

 ## Caveats with Lombok